goodcodein/elixir.goodcode.in/source/_posts/how-to-run-a-chunk-of-code-when-your-elixir-phoenix-app-starts.md

 - startup
 ---

-There are two ways in which you can run some code whenever your Elixir/Phoenix application starts.
+There are ~~two~~ three ways in which you can run some code whenever your Elixir/Phoenix application starts.

+I have actually found there is an easy way to do this using the [Task](https://hexdocs.pm/elixir/Task.html) module

   1. Put the code directly in your `application.ex`